craigbruenderman/blog/content/posts/github-part-1/index.md

 ![](/images/git-log.png)

 `git log` now shows me the history of commits I've made, and you can now see why we set username and email address in Git's config, so that it can be recorded in the commit history.
 Notice the yellow string after the word commit.
 This indicates a unique identifier for each exact point in time snapshot of the repo corresponding to each commit and these strings end up being used to navigate between commits as you work within a repo.

+There is an alternative workflow to the above for making changes to *only* existing Git tracked files. `git commit -a -m "comment"` will notice any modified (but not new) files, add them to the index, and commit, all in one step.

+`git log` can be used to show varying degress of detail about the changes made to the repo.
+Try `git log --stat --summary` and `git log -p` to see some examples.

 #### HEAD Pointer